tztsai/Energy-Efficient-5G-RL/README.md

 This solution has been shown to significantly improve network energy efficiency, adaptively switch the BSs into different depths of sleep, reduce inter-cell interference, and maintain a high quality-of-service (QoS).

+## Explanation of the Project Structure

+`train.sh` is the bash script for training the MAPPO agent.
+The hyparameters of the agent can be set in this script.
+Set the values of `wandb_user` and `wandb_api_key` if you want to log your training using `wandb`.
+In addition, the config of the cellular network environment can be found at `network/config.py`.

+After training, the model will be stored in the `results` folder.
+Then the `simulate.sh` script can be used to run simulation of the agent interacting with the cellular network.
+The results of the simulation will be stored in the `analysis/sim_stats` folder.
+You can also benchmark the performance of several trained models using `analysis/benchmark.py`.
+It will produce plots in several `*_plots/` folders, similar to those in the published paper.

 ## Features

 The key features of the project include: